ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento1/index.rst

 Magento 1
 =================================================

-Our Magento 1 optimised stack has been going since 2008.
+The UKFast Magento 1 optimised stack has been going since 2008.
 The core components of this stack are:

 - **Firewall**: :doc:`Dedicated/Shared Firewall </network/firewalls/index>`
 - **Web Service**: :doc:`/operatingsystems/linux/nginx/index`